USS Tuscarora: Cable laying and oceanographic work

 In January 1874, Tuscarora took soundings for a submarine cable route between the United States, Japan, and China.
 The ship arrived at Honolulu, Oahu, in February.
 A force of 150 officers, bluejackets, and marines from her and from USS Portsmouth, under the command of Lt.-Cdr.
 Theodore F. Jewell, quelled a large riot that followed the election of King David Kalākaua at the request of U.S. Minister Henry A. Peirce.
 Order was restored by the 20th.
-After performing additional survey work, Tuscarora returned to San Francisco for refitting in October.
+The ship then resumed its survey, to the Bonin Islands, discovering six new seamounts.
+The ship then reached the waters around Japan, arriving in Yokohama on 22 April and departing 8 June.
+The ship then surveyed waters up towards the Kurile Islands and the Aleutians.
+After performing further survey work, Tuscarora returned to San Francisco for refitting in October.

 Tuscarora was transferred to the North Pacific Station on 11 October 1874 and left for Honolulu on 1 November with orders to take soundings of the ocean bottom every 30 nmi.
 She remained at Honolulu through January 1875.
 The vessel touched at Samoa in March and returned to Honolulu in June and to San Francisco in July.
 She left in September and performed survey work in the South Pacific, visiting the Fiji Islands, Australia, and Samoa.
 During her voyages, she made over 500 ocean floor soundings and temperature readings, discovering the depth of the Japan Trench and the Aleutian Trench.
 She returned to San Francisco and was decommissioned at the Mare Island Navy Yard on 14 September 1876.
 Tuscarora was laid up for repairs during 1877.

 Tuscarora was recommissioned at Mare Island on 10 January 1878, and was assigned special oceanic survey work off the western coasts of Central and South America.
 She returned to Mare Island for repairs on 30 June 1879 but headed south again on 25 September to resume her duties.
 Tuscarora again returned to Mare Island on 21 April 1880 and was decommissioned there on 31 May 1880 for repairs.
 The repairs and modifications were never completed, and the vessel was struck from the Navy List in 1883.